emtee40/googleplaydownloader/README.md

 v2.4 is designed for Debian Strech (currently testing)

-v2.3 is for Debian 8 (currently stable).
+v2.3 is for Debian 8 (currently stable) and include python-protobuf, androguard and dummydroid as they are not available in Debian 8 repositories.

 # License
 The software is based on :